Maderno, Lake Garda

 Riviera-Campsite,-Maderno-s

 As with most of the campsites on Lake Garda, we could walk or cycle along the flat path beside the waterfront from outside the campsite into the nearest towns.
-The town of Maderno is very small & quiet with not much in the way of shops just a couple of bars and restaurants on the lakefront.
-Nevertheless, the marina is very pretty.
+The town of Maderno is tiny & quiet, with not much in the way of shops, just a couple of bars and restaurants on the lakefront.
+Nevertheless, the marina is stunning.
 There is a ferry that leaves regularly from Maderno to the other side of the Lake.

 Maderno-sul-Garda

-The pool, bar and shop were closed at the campsite as it was still early in the season and there were a lot of sited touring vans with awnings that had been left out all winter which made it look a bit tatty.
+The pool, bar, and shop were closed at the campsite, as it was still early in the season.
+There were a lot of touring vans with awnings that had been left out all winter, which made the site look a bit tatty.

-After a couple of days, we travelled round to the other side of the lake to Bardolino.
+After a couple of days, we travelled around to the other side of the lake to Bardolino.
 We passed through Riva del Garda, which looked nice and might be worth visiting on our next trip to the lakes.
-The views on the drive round were again stunning.
+The views on the drive around were again stunning.

 Along the shores of Lake Garda